How to do Your Household Chores Fast Without Going Crazy – Cleaning Tips

 The beauty of the system is that when the timer goes off you are done!
 If you feel you are up to it, you can obviously organize more but if not, save it for tomorrow.
 You are time chunking and spending a little time in the morning and in the evening and your house will stay clean and you will stay sane!

-I Can’t Clean with my Kids Running Around
+How Can I Clean with my Kids Running Around?

 If you have a newborn baby, go easy on yourself.
 Every baby is different.
 You may or may not be getting sleep.
 At this stage, sleep is most important, so go take a nap and let your husband do the cleaning for the day.
 If you feel up to it, start small with the dishes and laundry.
 The rest can really wait!